Exochos/itc134-final-project/README.md

 Lead/github management: David

 In This repository is the code for our Hello World app using html and css.
-If you clone this repository you will get it as well/
+If you clone this repository you will get it as well.